Core Area

 - Office of Student Services visited Vancouver Island University to meet with academic advisors (spring 2024).

 - SPIIF fund approved "Discover Pharmacy Tour" by the Office of Student Services—awarded $17,200.
 The project supports a campaign aimed at recruiting strong students of diverse backgrounds and perspectives to our undergraduate programs.
-In particular, a goal of the DPT is to support recruitment of students from Indigenous and rural communities (April 2024).
+In particular, a goal of the DPT is to support recruitment of students from Indigenous and rural communities (April 2024); funding activities will continue for the 2026W intake (2025).

 - Initiated relationship with five Faculties to develop direct entry Indigenous student pathways to STEM subjects (spring 2024).